kelseyhightower/pipeline/labs/build-triggers.md

 EOF
 ```

-## Create the Container Build Triggers
+## Create the Cloud Build Triggers

-In this section you will create the Cloud Builder build triggers by submitting the build trigger configuration files generated in the previous section using the GCP API.
+In this section you will create the Cloud Build triggers by submitting the build trigger configuration files generated in the previous section using the GCP API.

 Create a cloud build trigger for each build trigger configuration file: